Ricette di Sicilia

 - 4

 Heat plenty of sunflower oil in a deep pan.
-Using a spoon, carefully drop small spoonfuls of the batter into the hot oil, frying until golden all over.
+Using a spoon, drop small dollops of the batter into the hot oil, frying until golden all over.

 - 5

-Drain the fritters on kitchen paper to remove excess oil.
+Drain the fritters on kitchen paper to remove any excess oil.

 - 6

-Gently warm the honey in a bain-marie and pour over the cutumé, then dust with a sprinkle of cinnamon.
+Warm the honey gently over a bain-marie and drizzle it over the cutumé, finishing with a sprinkle of ground cinnamon.

 - 7